 All About B.Arch

 The B.Arch programme teaches the students everything related to organisational and artistic aspects or construction.
 It is a five-year undergraduate programme in which the students learn a lot of things about buildings and construction along with their design.
 The students are imparted with both practical and theoretical knowledge in the B.Arch programme.
 With the advent of globalisation, the programme is in great demand in contemporary times.

 B.Arch Admission Process

-For admission into B.Arch programme offered by various institutes, the aspirants have to appear in an Architecture Entrance exam which goes by the name of NATA or National Aptitude Test for Architecture.
+For admission into B.Arch programme offered by various institutes, the aspirants have to appear in an Architecture Entrance exams which goes by the name of NATA or National Aptitude Test for Architecture and JEE Main exam.
 NATA is conducted every year by the Council of Architecture (CoA).
 After the test is conducted, the counselling process starts followed by the allocation of seats to the desirable applicants in top recognised Architecture colleges in India.
+Similarly, the allocation of seat in various institutes offering B.Arch programme is done through the JoSAA counselling process, which is conducted based on the JEE Main ranks.
 Some states and Universities/Institutions may conduct separate architecture entrance exams for admission.